What is a Flare System?

 - The released gases and liquids are routed through large piping systems called flare headers to the flare.
 The released gases are burned as they exit the flare stacks.

 - Commonly, flares are equipped with a vapor-liquid separator (also known as a knockout drum – KOD) upstream of the flare to remove any large amounts of liquid that may accompany the relieved gases to avoid fireballs.

 - Steam is very often injected into the flame to reduce the formation of black smoke.

-- When too much steam is added, a condition is known as “over steaming” can occur resulting in reduced combustion efficiency and higher emissions.
+- When too much steam is added, a condition known as “over-steaming” can occur resulting in reduced combustion efficiency and higher emissions.